Imaging And Diagnostic Testing

 During this procedure, a short tube called a sheath is placed into your leg or arm artery.
 A long, thin tube called a catheter is passed through the sheath and guided to the heart arteries while the physician watches on a video screen.
 X-ray dye is then injected through the catheter and into the heart arteries, and x-ray movies are created as the dye flows through the arteries.
 A different catheter may be guided to the heart to determine pressures within the chambers and to study the valves.
 You can expect to spend 3-6 hours recovering in our observation area after a heart catheterization procedure.

 The “Alaska Heart Beat Blog” is dedicated to informing patients about numerous areas of cardiovascular health and prevention.
-It primarily focuses on the importance of being screened for cardiovascular disease and the risk factors associated with it, as well as information about varicose veins and venous insufficiencies.
+It primarily focuses on the importance of being screened for cardiovascular disease and the risk factors associated with it.
 Click here to learn more.

-If you have more detailed questions about the Alaska Heart & Vascular Institute, its Vein Clinic, or imaging and diagnostic testing services, please call 907-561-3211 for information or to book an appointment.
+If you have more detailed questions about the Alaska Heart & Vascular Institute, or imaging and diagnostic testing services, please call 907-561-3211 for information or to book an appointment.